Strokes and Heart Attacks Symptoms: What's the Difference?

 A hemorrhagic stroke happens when a blood vessel in the brain bursts and bleeds, depriving an area of the brain of blood and causing damage inside the brain.
 Hemorrhagic strokes are classified in two ways, defined by the type of blood vessel causing the damage.
 The most common - an aneurysm - occurs when an artery or ordinary blood vessel within the brain balloons, weakens, and bursts.
 In rare cases, an abnormal, tangled mass of blood vessels will form in the brain.
 This is called an arteriovenous malformation (AVM).
 Sometimes, one of the vessels within the AVM will burst, causing bleeding and compression in the brain.

 The causes for heart attack and stroke are similar, yet diverse.
 Both share many of the same risk factors, such as family history, high blood pressure, high cholesterol, diabetes, and vascular disease.
 But there are some differences, too:

-Gender.
-Men tend to have more heart attacks, and have them at an earlier age, than women.
+- Gender.
+Men tend to have more heart attacks and have them at an earlier age, than women.
 About 55,000 more women than men have a stroke each year.
 1 in 5 women will have a stroke.
 Women in all age groups are more likely to die from a stroke, over 80,000 women die each year from stroke.
 Talk with your healthcare provider about ways to improve your well-being and help prevent stroke.